UX Salon welcomes international visitors to Israel.

 “The White City”

+The White City refers to a collection of over 4,000 buildings built in a unique form of the Bauhaus or International style in Tel Aviv.
 In July, 2003, UNESCO proclaimed the “White City,” the unique urban and historical fabric of Tel Aviv, as a World Cultural Heritage site.
 Take a guided tour around the city to view the site for yourself.

 Tel Aviv Port

 70 years after its establishment, Tel Aviv’s Port became the city’s premier entertainment center, with dance clubs, cafes and restaurants at the water’s edge.

 The Carmel Market